adeslatt/picard-filterSamReads/README.md

 ## Execution Trace

-[Nextflow](https://www.nextflow.io) has nice features for creating execution report with timeline and resource details - these may be found in the [execution trace directory](https://github.com/adeslatt/picard-filterSamReads/blob/main/execution_trace/)
+[Nextflow](https://www.nextflow.io) has nice features for creating execution report with timeline and resource details.

+These may be found in the [execution trace directory](https://github.com/adeslatt/picard-filterSamReads/blob/main/execution_trace/)

 | Nextflow Execution Artefacts   |  Test Output    |
 | ------------- | --------------------------------------------------------------------------- |